A robust contaminated discrete Weibull regression model for outlier-prone count data

 {\bf Abstract:} In right-skewed count data, the mean is disproportionately affected by a long upper tail, whereas the median remains a more representative measure of central tendency.
-Discrete Weibull (DW) regression links covariates to the log median; however, a single DW component can fit poorly when a small subset of observations is much larger than the remainder of the sample.
-We propose a contaminated DW (cDW) regression, which augments the baseline DW distribution with a heavier-tailed component while retaining a single shifted-median link.
-Extreme counts are probabilistically assigned to the heavy-tail component, stabilizing the median-based regression coefficients.
-The model accommodates general lower truncation at an arbitrary threshold $c$, including $c = 1$ for strictly positive outcomes and $c = 0$ for nonnegative counts, and is estimated using a straightforward Bayesian Markov chain Monte Carlo algorithm implemented in \texttt{JAGS}; \texttt{R} code accompanies the paper.
-Applied to hospital length-of-stay data, the cDW regression reduces outlier influence and achieves superior predictive performance relative to a single-component DW model, as demonstrated by leave-one-out cross-validation and a Kullback-Leibler influence diagnostic.
-Simulation experiments confirm accurate estimation under substantial heavy-tail contamination.
-Because the added tail component increases probability mass at both extremes, we further recommend embedding the cDW in a hurdle framework when structural zeros are present: the zero probability is modeled separately, and the heavy-tail mixture is applied only to positive counts.
+Discrete Weibull (DW) regression links covariates to a shifted median, which in turn induces the exact integer median; however, a single DW component can fit poorly when the observed count distribution has a markedly heavier upper tail than a single-component model can accommodate.
+We propose a contaminated DW (cDW) regression that augments the baseline DW distribution with a more dispersed secondary component within a finite mixture while retaining a single shifted-median link.
+This mixture accommodates extreme counts more effectively, thereby stabilizing the median-based regression coefficients.
+The model accommodates general lower truncation at an arbitrary threshold $c$, including $c = 1$ for strictly positive outcomes and $c = 0$ for nonnegative counts, and is estimated using a straightforward Bayesian Markov chain Monte Carlo algorithm implemented in JAGS; R code accompanies the paper.
+Applied to hospital length-of-stay data, the cDW regression reduces the influence of outliers and achieves superior predictive performance relative to a single-component DW model, as demonstrated by leave-one-out cross-validation and a Kullback-Leibler influence diagnostic.
+Simulation experiments show that, under strongly heavy-tailed mixture settings, the cTDW model accurately recovers the regression coefficients and improves on the single-component TDW model.
+Because the added tail component can increase probability mass at both extremes, we further recommend embedding the cDW in a hurdle framework when structural zeros are present: the zero probability is modeled separately, and the heavy-tail mixture is applied only to positive counts.
 The cDW regression model provides a robust, median-centered alternative for analyzing skewed, possibly truncated count outcomes.

 {\bf Keywords:} Bayesian inference; count data; heavy tails; median-based regression; mixture models